JesperLekland/react-native-svg-charts/README.md

 There we will try to showcase the really cool things you can do with this library.
 This README will try to keep things as simple as possible so that everybody can get up and running as fast as possible.

-### version 3 now available!
+### version 4 now available!
-Better API, greater extensibility and customisation!
+BarChart and PieChart have joined the latest API!
-A lot of breaking changes are introduced in this version but we've taken great care to make sure migrating is easy.
+A few of breaking changes are introduced in this version but we've taken great care to make sure migrating is easy.
-See [releases](https://github.com/JesperLekland/react-native-svg-charts/releases) for more information
+See [releases](https://github.com/JesperLekland/react-native-svg-charts/releases) for more information.

 ## Prerequisites